nsidc/polarstereo-read-visualize-ice-idl/README.md

 % Compiled module: ANIMATE.
 % Compiled module: DISP_SSMI_ICE_XA.
 ```

-Once compiled, use the proceudre by following the usage instructions provided
-below.

-### disp_ssmi_ice_xa.pro

-IDL procedure for creating animations of sea ice concentrations from Polar
-Stereographic grid files.

 Once `disp_ssmi_ice_xa.pro` has been compiled, run the `DISP_SSMI_ICE_XA`
 procedure and follow the prompts to select and read data from files on disk and